 Coding != Computer Science

-Listening to David Heinemeier Hansson deliver the RailsConf keynote a little over two months ago was, for me, a minor revelation.
-It was exam season in my final semester of university and I had several philosophy finals bearing down on me.
+Listening to David Heinemeier Hansson deliver the 2014 RailsConf keynote a little over two months ago was, for me, a minor revelation.
+It was exam season in my last semester of university and I had several philosophy finals bearing down on me.
 As I began organizing my notes, I came across a link on Twitter and fired up the conference livestream.
 What began as white noise in the background quickly piqued my interest.
 Soon enough, I found myself glued to the screen.